mentalmove/BigNumbers/README.md

 ```
 &nbsp;
 ```
-// Generates a string, representing a hexadezimal number
+// Generates a string, representing a hexadecimal number
 // @return String
 .to_hex ()
 ```